-Any student weighing schooling options needs to consider whether a master's degree should be part of the long-term plan.
-Although these degrees are not needed for every job, some careers require an advanced education.
+Any student weighing schooling options should consider whether a master's degree should be part of the long-term plan.
+Although these degree programs aren't always required, some careers require an advanced education.
 For others, a master's degree can mean more earning potential, the opportunity for advancement or the chance to receive professional or government certifications.

-A master's degree provides additional, specialized education to people who have already earned a bachelor's degree.
+A master's degree program provides additional, specialized education to people who have already earned a bachelor's degree.
 Often, students will go into a master's degree program that it is related to their undergraduate studies.
-If a student chooses to go into a master's degree field that is different from their undergraduate major, keep in mind that, while it's very possible to get admitted into a program, there might be some additional curriculum requirements or prerequisite coursework.
+If a student chooses to go into a field that requires a master's degree, and that career is different from their undergraduate major, keep in mind that while it's very possible to get admitted into a program, there might be some additional curriculum requirements or prerequisite coursework.

-For those who want to fast-track their education, some schools with master's degree programs allow students to complete both bachelor's and master's degree programs at the same time.
-These combined programs allow students to use some classes to fill both undergraduate and graduate requirements, and they can potentially reduce the overall time it takes to earn both degrees.
+For those who want to potentially decrease the time of their education, some schools with master's degree programs allow students to complete both bachelor's and master's degree programs at the same time.
+These combined programs allow students to use some classes to fill both undergraduate and graduate requirements, and they can potentially decrease the overall time it takes to complete both degree programs.

 A look at careers with a master's degree

 Some careers require a master's degree while others simply benefit from having one.
 For example, most states require a Certified Public Accountant to have a a master's degree or equivalent coursework.
-On the other hand, social workers might be able to find jobs with only a bachelor's degree but can't become licensed in some states without a master's degree.
+On the other hand, social workers might be able to prepare for a career with only a bachelor's degree but can't become licensed in some states without a master's degree.

 According to an analysis conducted by Forbes, these master's degree programs are the most likely to offer increased earning potential:

 - Information systems

 Other popular master's degree programs include the master of business administration (MBA), master of education and master of psychology.